bitcraze/bitcraze-website/src/development/contribute/repo-doc-guidelines.md

 One file corresponds to one page.

 The name of the file is used in the url, use names that are descriptive and easy to understand.
 Use only characters, numbers, dash and underscore in the name.
-The full path from the `docs` directory forms the url, for instance would the file `docs/development/howto.md` be rendered for the url `/development/howto/`.
+The full path from the root of the repositor directory forms the url, for instance would the file `docs/development/howto.md` be rendered for the url `/docs/development/howto/`.

 Files named `index.md` will be rendered with the url based on the directory it is located in, instead of its name, and can be used for overview pages for instance.
 The `index.md` file in `docs` directory is rendered as the first page of the repo documentation.
-As an example the file `docs/development/index.md` would be rendered for the url `/development/`.
+As an example the file `docs/development/index.md` would be rendered for the url `/docs/development/`.

 ### Meta data